 Roy Choi kicked off California’s food-truck revolution in 2008, and his Kogi Barbecue trucks are worth seeking out wherever they may roam.
 Featuring flavor-packed mashups of Mexican and Korean fare, Kogi is known for its legendary short rib tacos and kimchi quesadillas.

-You’ll find some of Koreatown’s best eats hidden in a nondescript strip mall at Buil Samgye Tang.
-The restaurant is beloved for its chicken samgye tang, a comforting brothy soup made with a whole game hen stuffed with sticky rice, sweet potato, jujubes (Chinese dates), and fresh ginseng.
-Your mom’s chicken soup will never taste the same.
+You’ll find some of Koreatown’s best eats hidden in a nondescript strip mall at Jang Teo Bossam.
+The mom-and-pop restaurant is beloved for its bossam (boiled pork belly), and gamja tang, a comforting brothy soup made with pork bones, vegetables, and cellophane noodles.
+Also recommended: the grilled mackerel.

 Dumpling Inn and Shanghai Saloon, San Diego